Sagar063/week9_ERAV4_ImageNet_ResNet-50_Model_Experiments/README_AWS.md

 - You pass `--resume <.pth>` that contains model, optimizer, scaler, and epoch.
 - The data path and class count match what the checkpoint was trained on.

-### ✅ Tip:
-Always verify the current LR and schedule in Weights & Biases or in out/train_log.csv to ensure your resume or freeze behaves as expected.
+**✅ Tip:Always verify the current LR and schedule in Weights & Biases or in out/train_log.csv to ensure your resume or freeze behaves as expected.**

 ---

 ## 🧾 Appendix D — Shutdown & Cost‑Control Guide